-We are dependent upon the success of the ARTAS System, which has a limited commercial history.
-If we are unsuccessful in developing the market for robotic hair restoration or the market acceptance for the ARTAS System fails to grow significantly, our business and future prospects will be harmed.
+We are dependent upon the success of the ARTAS® System, which has a limited commercial history.
+If we are unsuccessful in developing the market for robotic hair restoration or the market acceptance for the ARTAS® System fails to grow significantly, our business and future prospects will be harmed.

-We commenced commercial sales of the ARTAS System for hair follicle dissection in the U.S. in 2011 and expect that the revenue we generate from both system sales and servicing as well as recurring procedure-based fees will account for all of our revenue for the foreseeable future.
-Accordingly, our success depends on the acceptance among physicians and patients of the ARTAS System as the preferred system for performing hair restoration surgery.
-Acceptance of the ARTAS System by physicians is significantly dependent on our ability to convince physicians of the benefits of the ARTAS System to their practices and, accordingly, develop the market for robotic-assisted hair restoration surgery.
-Acceptance of the ARTAS procedure by patients is equally important as patient demand will influence physicians to offer the ARTAS procedure.
-Although we have received FDA clearance to market the ARTAS System for the harvesting of hair follicles for transplant in the U.S. and the ARTAS System is otherwise authorized for marketing in 61 international countries, the degree of market acceptance of the ARTAS System by physicians and patients is unproven.
-We believe that market acceptance of the ARTAS System will depend on many factors, including:
+We commenced commercial sales of the ARTAS® System for hair follicle dissection in the U.S. in 2011 and expect that the revenue we generate from both system sales and servicing as well as recurring procedure-based fees will account for all of our revenue for the foreseeable future.
+Accordingly, our success depends on the acceptance among physicians and patients of the ARTAS® System as the preferred system for performing hair restoration surgery.
+Acceptance of the ARTAS® System by physicians is significantly dependent on our ability to convince physicians of the benefits of the ARTAS® System to their practices and, accordingly, develop the market for robotic-assisted hair restoration surgery.
+Acceptance of the ARTAS procedure by patients is equally important as patient demand will influence physicians to offer the ARTAS procedure, and the degree of market acceptance of the ARTAS® System by physicians and patients is unproven.
+We believe that market acceptance of the ARTAS® System will depend on many factors, including:

-- the perceived advantages or disadvantages of the ARTAS System compared to other hair restoration products and treatments; - the safety and efficacy of the ARTAS System relative to other hair restoration products and treatments; - the price of the ARTAS System relative to other hair restoration products and treatments; - our success in expanding our sales and marketing organization; - the effectiveness of our marketing, advertising, and commercialization initiatives; - our success in adding new functionalities to the ARTAS System and enhancing existing functions; and

-• our ability to obtain regulatory clearance to market the ARTAS System for additional treatment indications in the U.S.
+- the perceived advantages or disadvantages of the ARTAS® System compared to other hair restoration products and treatments; - the safety and efficacy of the ARTAS® System relative to other hair restoration products and treatments; - the price of the ARTAS® System relative to other hair restoration products and treatments; - our success in expanding our sales and marketing organization; - the effectiveness of our marketing, advertising, and commercialization initiatives; - our success in adding new functionalities to the ARTAS® System and enhancing existing functions; and - our ability to obtain regulatory clearance to market the ARTAS® System for additional treatment indications in the U.S.